Discretized Gradient Flow for Manifold Learning in the Space of Embeddings: Estimates for Flows in Normal Gradient Directions

 \section{Estimates for Flows in Normal Gradient Directions}

 Under the assumption that our penalty function is diffeomorphism invariant, to implement discretized gradient flow, by Theorem \ref{thm:one} we have to know how far $\phi(M)$ can move in a fixed normal gradient direction while remaining in the space of embeddings.
-The next set of results gives an explicit estimate for the lower bound of this flow, with the main result in Theorem \ref{thm:three}.
+The next set of results gives an explicit estimate for the lower bound $t^*$ of this flow, with the main result in Theorem \ref{thm:three}.

 Throughout the paper, we assume that $M$ is compact.
-We recall that for compact manifolds, $\phi:M\to \R^N$ is an embedding iff it is an injective immersion.
-Here $\phi$ is an immersion if its differential $d\phi$ is pointwise injective, which is the infinitesimal condition for the map $\phi$ to be a local injection.
+By Prop.~\ref{prop:1.1}, $\phi:M\to \R^N$ is an embedding iff it is an injective immersion.
+Recall that $\phi$ is an immersion if its differential $d\phi$ is pointwise injective, which is the infinitesimal condition for the map $\phi$ to be a local injection.
 Thus, there are two types of obstructions to a linearly deformed embedding $\phi_t$ of $\phi$ remaining an embedding: (1) a local obstruction, where distinct nearby points in $\phi(M)$ deform to the same point in $\phi_t(M)$; (2) a global obstruction, where points far from each other in the induced Riemannian metric on $\phi(M)$ deform to the same point in $\phi_t(M)$ because they are close in $\R^N.$ The local obstruction is controlled by the injectivity of the differential.
-Specifically, in Theorem \ref{thm:three}, the local obstruction is controlled by $K$, a bound on the principal curvatures of $\phi$.
+Specifically, in Theorem \ref{thm:three}, we conclude that $t^*$ is ultimately a function of $ K$ and $\delta$, where $K$ is is a bound on the principal curvature of $\phi$ and thus controls the local obstruction.
 The global obstruction, which cannot be treated by infinitesimal means, is controlled in Theorem \ref{thm:three} by $\delta$, which is constructed by bounds in the Implicit Function Theorem.